JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - Time saved with client/server setup and integration with the generated gRPC code.

 Cons:
-- `tonic` version 0.7.0 removed the ability to configure the TLS version and cipher suites using `rustls`.
-Because `tonic` will not allow you to do this manually, the only options are very convoluted workarounds, which are messy and not intended to be used.
+- `tonic`  v0.7.0 removed the ability to configure the TLS version and cipher suites using `rustls`.
+Because `tonic` will not allow you to do this manually, the only options are convoluted workarounds, which are messy and not intended to be used.
 Because of this, an older version of `tonic` will be required.
   - This is not a viable option for production.
-  - For a larger project with more time, setting up the server from scratch may a be a better option to solve this issue and also give more configurability and a smaller dependency list.
+  - For a larger project with more time, setting up the server from scratch would be a better option in order to solve this issue and provide more configurability.
-    - Reaching the